 The OPCD also assists other capital defense attorneys in the state through non-case-specific advice and training programs.
 The office strives to work together with such attorneys to improve the quality of the representation received by capital defendants in Tennessee.
 For more details, please visit the Resources section of the website.

 The Office of the Post-Conviction Defender (OPCD) was established by the Tennessee legislature in 1995, following the closing of the Capital Case Resource Center.
 The OPCD officially opened its doors on April 1, 1996.
 The office originally encompassed ten employees and inherited cases that previously had been handled by the Resource Center.
-As the case load increased, the office expanded, and today it is comprised of nineteen employees: the director, eight assistant post-conviction defenders, three investigators, three paralegals, two legal secretaries, an office administrator, and an information and technology specialist.
+As the case load increased, the office expanded, and today it is comprised of nineteen employees: the director, eight assistant post-conviction defenders, four investigators, four paralegals, one administrative assistant, and an office administrator.

 A nine-member Oversight Commission, appointed by the Governor, the Lieutenant Governor, and the Speaker of the House, is responsible for choosing the director and assists the office in each year's budgetary process.
 The members of the Commission are: Rebble Stewart Johnson, Esq.
-(Chair); Sharon Tipton Massey, Esq.; Gilbert Wayne McCarter, II, Esq.; Gene Gilmer Scott, Jr., Esq.; Tyler Dewitt, Esq.; Niesha M. Wolf, CPA; and Prince C. Chambliss, Jr., Esq.; and Rebecca McKelvey Castaneda, Esq.
+(Chair); Sharon Tipton Massey, Esq.; Gilbert Wayne McCarter, II, Esq.; Gene Gilmer Scott, Jr., Esq.; Tyler Dewitt, Esq.; Niesha M. Wolf, CPA; Prince C. Chambliss, Jr., Esq.; and Rebecca McKelvey Castaneda, Esq.
 There is currently one vacancy on the Commission.